Send the link below via email or IMCopy

 A literary tale is like a frozen path in its printed words.

-But, that path in literary collections of (Western) fairy tales can be traced from the Italians (like Staparola and Basile) to the French, like Perrault, and the female aristocrats of the late 17th Century French Court.
+But, that path in literary collections of (Western) fairy tales can be traced from the Italians (like Staparola and Basile) to the French, like Perrault, and the female aristocrats of the late 17th Century French Court, and later by the German Grimm Brothers.

 Defining Principles of Oral folk tale & literary fairy tale – according to Jens Tismar